MalikHettige/Research-notes/general-techniques/bash-mastery.md

 Git Bash on Windows is a fine starting point but it's an emulation layer — it's missing real Unix internals (process management, cron, proper permissions, many core utils).
 Professional-level bash means being comfortable in an actual Linux environment.
 This course starts where you are (Git Bash) and deliberately pushes you toward a real Linux VM, because that's what real bug bounty / pentest / DevSecOps work runs on.

 ## Path
+> **Note:** Most of these activities (1–5, 7) run fine in Git Bash on Windows — they test bash syntax and piping, not the OS.
+Activity 6 requires a real Linux environment (VM or WSL2), since Git Bash doesn't enforce real Unix permissions.

 ### Phase 1 — Git Bash Basics (Windows)
 Get comfortable with the shell itself before worrying about "real" Linux.